QubesOS/qubes-doc/configuration/managing-vm-kernel.md

-To prepare such VM kernel, you need to install `qubes-kernel-vm-support` package in dom0 and also have matching kernel headers installed (`kernel-devel` package in case of Fedora kernel package).
+To prepare such VM kernel, you need to install `qubes-kernel-vm-support` package in dom0 and also have matching kernel headers installed (`kernel-devel` package in the case of Fedora kernel package).
 You can install required stuff using `qubes-dom0-update`:

 ~~~
 [user@dom0 ~]$ sudo qubes-dom0-update qubes-kernel-vm-support kernel-devel